google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ### Battery awareness

-I'd suggest you take into account the battery level of user's device before thinking about preloading a video in order to preserve battery life when the power level is low.
+I would suggest you take into account the battery level of user's device before thinking about preloading a video in order to preserve battery life when the power level is low.